HorizonRadio/dubtrack-bot/README.md

 # Banphrases
 BANPHRASES_IGNORE_SPACES=boolean # [OPTIONAL] If to make ban phrases checker ignore spaces.
 Default is false

+# Discord Webhooks
+DISCORD_WEBHOOK_URL=foo         # [OPTIONAL] URL of Webhook, found on Server Settings → Webhooks, if not defined then Discord Webhooks it's disabled
+DISCORD_WEBHOOK_INTERVAL=number # [OPTIONAL] Number of millisecond in which to send the logs.
+Default is 1000
 ```

 After doing all this you can just run ```node zubbot.js``` in your friendly neighborhood node terminal and all should be fine and dandy.